Two-dimensional orbital-obstructed insulators with higher-order band topology: Minimal tight-binding description of the OOAI state

 \end{widetext} Here, $\epsilon_{2d}$ is the onsite energy for orbitals at the $2d$ WP and $r_1$ parameterizes the spinless interaction, while $r_3$ and $r_4$ parameterize, respectively, the spin-flip and the spin-conserving spin-orbit couplings.
 For its part, $s_1$ parameterizes the interaction between different sites of the $2d$ WP, that is, between the top and bottom atoms of the monolayer.
 Finally, the block describing the inter-sublattice interaction, $H_{1a,2d}$, is given by

 where $t_1$ and $t_2$ parameterize, respectively, the spin-flip and spin-conserving interactions between the orbitals located at $1a$ and $2d$ WPs.
-The explicit form of the functions $F,G,Q,L_{I}, L_{II}$ and $\tilde{L}_{II}$ is reported in the Supplementary Material (SM).
+The explicit form of the functions $F,G,L, M$, $\tilde{M}$, $T$ and $\tilde{T}$ is reported in the Appendix.
 The previous model is solved numerically to obtain the band structure for particular values of the parameters.
 For convenience, these values are chosen such that no band inversion is produced, which means that no strong topological band is realized.
 This has no impact on the results obtained.

 In order to clarify the forthcoming discussion, which relates the model to the material realizations, we will distinguish between two regimes based on the relative magnitudes of the onsite energies: A) $\epsilon_{2d} < \epsilon_{1a}$ and B) $\epsilon_{1a} < \epsilon_{2d}$.
-Throughout this section associated with the model, we assume a bulk filling of $2/3$, that is, four of the six bands are completely filled.
+Throughout this section, we will assume a bulk filling of $2/3$, that is, four of the six bands are completely filled.
 An example of a band structure for this setting is presented in Fig. \ref{fig2}a.